Hempstead Road / US 290 and Magnum Road

 All inline mall stores were given eviction notices, effective March 31, 2017.
 This left only the exterior-entranced College of Healthcare Professionals and Thompson's Antique Center of Texas in business.
 By December 2021, the college and Antique Center had been shuttered.
 The moribund mall was now completely vacant.

 In 2018, the mall site was chosen for Houston Station, the southern terminus of the prospective Texas Central Railway, a 240-route-mile bullet train.
 To accommodate the passenger terminal, the abandoned mall was to be completely demolished.
 Construction of the Dallas-to-Houston high speed railway was originally scheduled to start in 2019, but was delayed until 2021.
-As of mid-2023, work on the project was still not underway.
+The latest information indicates that, if the TCR is built, it could be in revenue service by the year 2030.

 Sources: